 Reimbursements are generally non-taxable amounts paid to reimburse the Priest for certain expenses incurred in performing his ministry.
-These include the following:
+Proper substantiation of reimbursed expenditures is required in order to qualify as a non-taxable employee expense reimbursement on a priest's personal tax returns.
+Expenditures eligible for reimbursement with proper substantiation include:

-A Gasoline.
+A. Automobile Expenses